glatard/cbrain-tests-fsl-melodic/README.md

 * Nifti files
 * Minc files

+Should complete with warning:
+* Nifti files with different TRs

 Should fail with proper error message:
 * Nifti files with different dimensions
-* Nifti files with different TRs
 * Nifti files with few volumes